 There are so many fun things to do, it can be hard to decide what to do first.
 We like this schedule:

 get there around 10:00 and let the kids spend the morning jumping around the playground at Ristis for as long as they like.
 When they get hungry, ride the chairlift up to Brunnihütte, where they can run around the barefoot path while you grill up lunch.
 In mid-afternoon, hike down the Globi Treasure Hunt trail back to Ristis and retrieve your prize at the restaurant.

 Globi Wasserwelt Playground

-Before hiking, you might want to spend some time at the Ristis middle station, where there is a playground with climbing structures, a trampoline, bouncy palace, swings, slides, etc. There is also a rodelbahn for about 4 CHF/ride.
+Before hiking, you might want to spend some time at the Ristis middle station, where there is a playground with climbing structures, a trampoline, bouncy palace, swings, slides, etc. There is also a rodelbahn for CHF 5/ride.
 Globi’s Wildwasserwelt (aka Wild Water World) has water play structures, where you pump water into buckets then pour it down wooden paths and change the path to divert the water different directions.